mariamelerian/Sonic-Pharmacy/README.md

 ## Project Title

-El7a2ny is a complete software solution designed for pharmacists, doctors, and patients.
-It aims to facilitate and automate interactions between patients, doctors, and pharmacists.
+El7a2ny is a complete software solution designed for pharmacist and patients.
+It aims to facilitate and automate interactions between patients and pharmacists.
 The system helps find suitable medication , order prescribed or non-prescribed medication, view previous orders, and conduct text chats.

 ## Motivation